2022 National American Legion Auxiliary Public Spirit Award Winner

 For immediate emergencies please dial 911.
 For assistance please book an appointment below or contact us at 605-725-3866

 On Saturday, February 11th, DTOM Veterans Ranch will be delivering a new service pup to a combat veteran in Iowa.
-A huge thank you to our Executive Board Member, Mr. Dustin Maier and his family for donating this beautiful lab puppy to an amazing combat veteran who recently lost her service dog Skippy to cancer.
+A huge thank you to Mr. Dustin Maier and his family for donating this beautiful lab puppy to an amazing combat veteran who recently lost her service dog Skippy to cancer.
 This is the mission we love, and we took an oath to help each other to the end…and the end was never defined.
 More to come!
 Filling holes in our veterans hearts as Dustin stated…yes, brother…yes we are.

 ”South Dakota Service Dogs” can be reached at info@southdakotaservicedogs.com